Skip to content

 For model-cost sensitivity:

-• Switch model to claude-sonnet-4-* or claude-haiku-*.
+• Switch llm.model to claude-sonnet-4-* or claude-haiku-*.
 Opus is the default because quality on complex knowledge work matters more than per-token cost for most users, but Sonnet handles the majority of tasks well.

-• The chunker_model is already Haiku — leave it there.
+• The default chunker_llm already targets Haiku — leave it there.

 • Lower max_turns (e.g., 15) to hard-cap tool-use budgets.